-If you love easy dinner recipe ideas, check out my best Gluten Free Chicken Recipes.
+If you love easy dinner recipe ideas, check out my best Gluten-Free Chicken Dinner Recipes.
 These gluten free dinner recipes make busy weeknights so much easier!
+You may also love this Chicken Mexican Rice dinner!

 Ingredient Notes: